f0y/redmine_private_wiki/README.md

 ## License

-This plugin is licensed under the GNU GPL v2.
-See COPYRIGHT.txt and LICENSE.txt for details.
+This plugin is licensed under the MIT license.